Global shares, dollar down ahead of earnings, bonds rise

 The dollar was last down 0.75 percent at 87.11 yen, well off a 2-1/2-year high hit last Friday.
 The euro fell 1.02 percent at 113.96 yen.

-U.S. corporate profits are expected to be higher than the third quarter's lacklustre results, but analysts' estimates are down sharply from where they were in October.
+U.S. corporate profits are expected to be higher than the third quarter's lackluster results, but analysts' estimates are down sharply from where they were in October.

 Quarterly earnings are expected to grow 2.8 percent, according to Thomson Reuters data.